The Greene County Engineer has set as a priority the improvement of safety on the county highway system throughout Greene County.

 The Safety Study Guidelines in this program are for use by ODOT personnel, consultants and local jurisdictions, like Greene County Engineer, in conducting safety engineering studies, preparing reports, and requesting funding.
 The safety engineering study is an analysis of roadway and traffic related data to determine the contributing factors to an identified crash pattern at an intersection or highway section.
 The traffic studies will identify possible causes or deficiencies in the roadway thru analysis of crash patterns, roadway conditions, traffic control, traffic volumes, vehicle speeds, etc. The safety engineering study also identifies potential alternative countermeasure(s) meant to reduce crash frequency or severity at the studies site.

-The Greene County Engineer’s Office has secured 80% HSIP (Highway Safety Improvement Program) federal funding in Fiscal Years 2021 and 2022 for safety studies at the following locations:
+The Greene County Engineer’s Office secured 90% HSIP (Highway Safety Improvement Program) federal funding in Fiscal Years 2021 and 2022 for safety studies at the following locations:

 - Trebein Rd/Dayton Xenia Rd/Hilltop Rd-West